triciasykes/lecture-notes/js-higher-order-functions.md

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach

-FROM MDN: There is no way to stop or break a forEach() loop owhter than by throwing an exception.
+FROM MDN: There is no way to stop or break a forEach() loop other than by throwing an exception.
 If you need such behavior, the forEach() method is the wrong tool.

 - Again, there is no return
 - This is a generic HOF, only use if another tool won't get the job done.